shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

                  0x0000000000000008 0x0000000000000008  RWE    0x200
 ```

 This is my binary.
 I set `Number of program headers` to 4, and `Start of program headers` to 0.
 Therefore program headers 1, 2 is abnormal.
-Program header 3 which has RW permission load bytes located 0x8 to 0xfb(end of file), and Set `VirtualAddress` to 0x10008.
+Program header 3 which has RW permission load bytes located in 0x8 to 0xfb(end of file), and Set `VirtualAddress` to 0x10008.
 Program header 4 which has RWX permission load only 8 bytes into the same position.
-Since bytes located 0x08 to 0x0f is `\x00`, it can pass the check, and change permission to RWX.
+Since bytes located in 0x08 to 0x0f is `\x00`, it can pass the check, and change permission to RWX. my shellcode starts at 0xe8, so set ``